FAQs: Overseas Employees and Contractors

 My overseas work contract starts in the middle of the year.
 What is my tax year?

 Your tax year is always a calendar year (January 1st through December 31st).
 The income you receive during each calendar year is reported on that year’s tax return.
 Bonuses paid at any time during a contract are taxed in the year in which they are paid.
+If you receive a bonus on December 25, 2020, but do not actually get paid until January 3, 2021, it is taxable in 2021.

 While income is taxed in the year it is received, the exclusion is prorated for each year to equal the ratio of the number of days spent outside of the US each year compared to 365.
 For clarification, see the tab above titled “Primary Tax Benefits of Earning Income Outside of the US” under the physical presence test.